 ESU is an active member of the Bologna Follow Up Group which is charged with monitoring and guiding the implementation of the Bologna Process across 47 European countries.

-The Council of Europe (CoE), based in Strasbourg, is both one of ESU’s funders and a regular project partner.
+The Council of Europe (CoE), based in Strasbourg, is both one of ESU’s founders and a regular project partner.
 The CoE is one of the oldest international organisations working towards European integration, having been founded in 1949.
 It has a particular emphasis on legal standards, human rights, democratic development, the rule of law and cultural co-operation.
 It has 47 member states with some 800 million citizens.
 It is distinct from the European Union (EU) which has common policies, binding laws and only twenty-seven members.
 The two do however share certain symbols such as their flag.

-ESU’s other key partner is Education International, a global union federation of teachers' trade unions.
-Currently, it has 401 member organizations in 172 countries and territories, representing over 30 million education personnel from pre-school to university.
-This makes it the world's largest sectorial global union federation.
+ESU’s other key partner is Education International, a global union federation of teachers’ trade unions.
+Currently, it has 401 member organisations in 172 countries and territories, representing over 30 million education personnel from pre-school to university.
+This makes it the world’s largest sectorial global union federation.

 Much of ESU’s external work is conducted through an alliance of higher education organisations.
 This alliance, known as the ‘E4 group’, consists of the European University Association (EUA), the European Network for Quality Assurance (ENQA) and the European Association of Institutions in Higher Education (EURASHE).
 It works on a regular basis together on issues of mutual interests and concern and is considered a highly influential and well-respected partner in European higher education.
 In addition to our work with them in the E4 group, ESU and EUA have a strong bilateral partnership and cooperate on a number of projects including institutional relations and evaluation programmes.